Introduction

-- Optional spices and flavor variations
+- Optional spices and flavor variations to make the taste even more interesting

-- Serving suggestions, storage, and reheating
+- Serving ideas, storage, and reheating tips

 Even if you’ve never made bacon this way before, don’t worry—this recipe is simple once you understand the timing. you’ll be able to create golden, sticky, and irresistible brown sugar bacon every time.